File Watching and Atomic Replacement

 console.log('Changed');

-A common script bug follows from that default.
-The script watches a file, handles one change, and then appears to hang because the watcher still holds the event loop open.
-If the script should terminate after one change, either close the watcher in the callback or use persistent: false.
-That option controls process lifetime; it is not a cleanup strategy for long-running code.
+If the script should exit after one change, close the watcher inside the callback or use persistent: false.
+That option controls process lifetime.
+It does not replace cleanup in long-running code.

 Watcher Errors